GroupEnvoy: A Conversational Agent Speaking for the Outgroup to Foster Intergroup Relations: Qualitative Results

-In both conditions, attitude change toward Chinese people in general was rare \punit{\Exp{}: 1/9; \Ctrl{}: 1/8}.
-Instead, participants differentiated Chinese international students from the broader Chinese population, refraining from generalizing their specific experiences to the entire group \punit{\Exp{}: 5/9; \Ctrl{}: 4/8}. \begin{quote} \textit{``International students come with the premise of wanting to learn about Japan of their own volition.
-But when it comes to Chinese people as a whole, they are not necessarily in Japan because they like it.''} \punit{EP9} \end{quote}
+Although some participants reported de-stereotyping toward Chinese international students, only two participants \punit{EP5, CP1} reported attitude change toward the Chinese people in general.
+Participants differentiated Chinese international students from the Chinese people in general, refraining from generalizing their specific experiences to the entire group. \begin{quote} \textit{``International students come with the intention of learning about Japan.
+But when it comes to Chinese people in general, it’s not always because they like Japan.''} \punit{EP9} \end{quote}